+Formula 1 went in Las Vegas and it was a party.
 And if you don’t think so you don’t know a steering wheel from a checkered flag.

-This is a collaboration between Live Nation Entertainment and the and the Las Vegas Convention and Visitors Authority (LVCVA) as well as Founding Partners Caesars Entertainment, MGM Resorts International, and Wynn Las Vegas and Presenting Partners MSG Sphere, Resorts World Las Vegas and The Venetian Resort.
+This was a collaboration between Live Nation Entertainment and the and the Las Vegas Convention and Visitors Authority (LVCVA) as well as Founding Partners Caesars Entertainment, MGM Resorts International, and Wynn Las Vegas and Presenting Partners MSG Sphere, Resorts World Las Vegas and The Venetian Resort.

 “Iconic Las Vegas and Formula 1, the pinnacle of motorsport, is the perfect marriage of speed and glamour,” Liberty Media President and CEO Greg Maffei said at the announcement press conference.
 “Our confidence in this unique opportunity is evident in our decision to assume the promoter role for the Las Vegas Grand Prix in partnership with Live Nation.

 “We could not be more excited to work with our local partners to create a marquee event.
 The potential of Formula 1 has been well demonstrated over the last several seasons and the Las Vegas GP will only take it to the next level.”

 This was actually the second open-wheel street race in Vegas.
 Back in 1981 and 1982, IndyCar staged races that went around the Caesar Palace fountains (the same ones which Evel Knievel jumped in his motorcycle, landed awkwardly and broke almost every bone in his body).

 Longtime IndyCar veterans still talk about how great that race and setting was to this day.
 So imagine F1 in a modern-day Vegas.

 Tickets were not cheap and neither were hotel rooms.
 Prices were $300 and more to get in and $500 or more for accommodations on and near the Strip.
 But that’s F1 and this is Vegas, baby.